blarney-lang/blarney/README.md

 -- Small test bench for queues top :: RTL () top = do
-  -- Instantiate a queue if 8-bit values queue :: Queue (Bit 8) <- makeSimpleQueue
+  -- Instantiate a queue of 8-bit values queue :: Queue (Bit 8) <- makeSimpleQueue

   -- Create an 8-bit count register